For graduates to be eligible for the Bachelor of Science in Nursing degree (BSN), a student must satisfactorily:

 - Earn a minimum of 30 semester credit hours of nursing coursework from Lakeview College of Nursing.

-- Complete 20 hours of service learning throughout the curriculum.
+- Complete 20 hours of service throughout the curriculum.
 This service requirement will be implemented with students who start in the fall of 2018.

 Standardized Nursing Assessment Testing for Graduation

 A passing score on the standardized nursing assessment test, ATI Comprehensive Predictor, is required.
 The minimum required score on ATI Comprehensive Predictor will indicate that the graduate is 95% likely to pass the NCLEX-RN and is based on national norms.
 The assessment test is given before commencement.
 If a student does not meet the minimum required score on the ATI Comprehensive Predictor on the first attempt, the student will be required to complete the Virtual ATI (VATI).
-When the VATI nurse educator determines that the student has achieved the benchmark score or a "green light" from VATI indicating a high likelihood of success on the NCLEX, the student's name will be released to the state and the student will be allowed to take the NCLEX-RN.
+When the VATI nurse educator determines that the student has achieved the benchmark score or a "green light" from VATI indicating a high likelihood of success on the NCLEX, the student's name will be released to the state, and the student will be allowed to take the NCLEX-RN.

-Attaining a passing score on the standardized nursing assessment test.
 If the passing score is not attained, then the student must complete a virtual remediation program before the student's name will be released to allow the student to register for the NCLEX-RN.